oicr-gsi/shesmu/plugin-niassa+pinery/README.md

           "name": "foo",
           "iniName": "foo",
           "required": true,
-          "type": "string"
+          "type": "string",
+          "defaultValue": "bar"
         }

 The `name` is the name that will be used in the Shesmu `With` block, while `iniName` is the name as it will appear in the workflow run's INI file.
 `required` determines if the parameter must be set; if not required and not present, it will be omitted from the INI file.
+If the INI parameter is not required and `"defaultValue"` is provided, it will be put in the workflow INI when the olive does not supply a value.
 The `type` indicates the Shesmu type and how that will be converted to the INI file.
-The following simple types are available:
+The following simple types are
+available:

 - `boolean`: treated as a Shesmu boolean and set in the INI file as `true` or `false`
 - `integer`: treated in Shesmu and the INI file as an integer